silverstripe/silverstripe-framework/docs/en/03_Upgrading/01_Upgrading_project.md

 ##### Rewriting asset references

 Your `img` and `a` tag references to your assets may now be pointing to a location in your assets folder that has been moved.
-There is a task available which will look through all your tables containing `HTMLText` fields looking for broken references and then rewrite them to the new location of the file.
+There is a task available which will look through all your tables containing `HTMLText` and `HTMLVarchar` fields looking for broken references and then rewrite them to the new location of the file.

 ```bash
 ./vendor/bin/sake dev/tasks/TagsToShortcodeTask